cglattfelder/fw-scripts/README.md

 A repo containing various small projects related to [FileWave](https://www.filewave.com)

-[FileSet Popularity Contest](./fs-popularity/) - see how much use your filesets get on Desktop Clients
+[Clean Booster Directories](./clean-booster-directories) - remove files belonging to unused filesets from a booster's storage

+[Comments to Custom Field](./comments-to-customfield) - make your client comments, and last connect from 'clients' view visible in a custom inventory field

 [Extract Profiles](./extract-profiles/) - extract all configuration profile containing files out of a server, to ease creation of test server clones

-[Clean Booster Directories](./clean-booster-directories) - remove files belonging to unused filesets from a booster's storage

-[Comments to Custom Field](./comments-to-customfield) - make your client comments visible in a custom inventory field
+[FileSet Popularity Contest](./fs-popularity/) - see how much use your Filesets get on Desktop Clients